Nestled in the Appalachian Foothills of North Georgia, Peaceful Dahlonega Boasts a Scenic Setting, Abundant Festivals and a Fun Downtown

 The region around Dahlonega is also known for its wine production.
 Five wineries are located just outside of town, and most of them have a tasting room in town.
 To celebrate the local wine culture, the Georgia Wine Country Festival is held each June and lets attendees sample some delicious vintages while enjoying hand-dipped chocolates, wagon rides and music.

-There are some fun shops and a large outlet mall is just south of town along State Route 400 (there is also a Wal-Mart).
-About an hour beyond that, the Atlanta metro area (nearly 6 million people) shimmers with all of its world class amenities, including an international airport.
+There are some fun shops and a large outlet mall is just south of town along State Route 400.
+About an hour beyond that, the Atlanta metro area bustles with all of its world class amenities, including an international airport.

 Senior services provided by the Lumpkin County Senior Center include nutrition programs, transportation services, education programs (legal, taxes, diabetes, blood pressure, etc.), a library lending program, an energy assistance program, outreach services and referral programs.
 Members also enjoy bible study groups, bingo, card games, movie days, shopping jaunts and more.
 The Center is open Monday through Friday.

 The popular Lumpkin County Library is open Monday through Saturday and has classes, book discussion groups, an interlibrary loan program, public computers with Internet access and volunteer opportunities.
 When not spending time at the library, residents often partake in the University's selection of continuing education classes and lectures.

 Public transportation is supplied by the county in the form of a two vehicle, appointment-based van service that operates Monday through Friday.